Why I'm not Answering: Understanding Determinants of Classification of an Abstaining Classifier for Cancer Pathology Reports: Conclusion

 \section{Conclusion}

 We used a deep abstaining classifier to identify six attributes of cancers, by processing associated pathology reports.
-By including an explicit abstention class, we were able to greatly increase the accuracy of classification on non-abstained reports.
-Furthermore, we showed, quite plausibly, through application of LIME, that reports were abstained when concepts such as metastasis or lymph nodes were positively associated with the abstention class.
-Identification of the determinants of abstention should facilitate our ability to use the DAC in a real-world setting.
+By including an explicit abstention class and an appropriate associated loss function, we were able to greatly increase the accuracy of classification on the non-abstained reports.